 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where symplesite typically forms.
+Look in hydrothermal veins country, the host setting where symplesite typically forms.
 If you start seeing arsenopyrite, löllingite, siderite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, radial aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.